How to save for a graduation or reading week trip

 Plan to book your trip early

 Plan to book your trip about six months to a year in advance.
 Keep an eye out for seat sales or tourism promotions.
 Often, the earlier you book, the lower the cost of flights and accommodations.
 Plus, if you’re still in school when you book your trip, you may be able to take advantage of student discounts.

 Congratulations!
-You’re now equipped with the tools to make the completion of your degree, diploma or certificate something a bit more personal and a little more exciting than sweating in a black gown while your grandma takes too many photos on her smartphone.
+You’re now equipped with the tools to make the completion of the semester or your degree, diploma or certificate, something a bit more personal and a little more exciting.
 Wherever life after post-secondary takes you, knowing how to save for a meaningful experience is a skill that will help you achieve your goals—and enjoy your achievements!

 No matter where you are in your investing journey, our licensed ATB Prosper Financial Advisors are always happy to answer your questions and help you to make decisions that will bring you closer to your goals.
 Get in touch with us by calling 1-855-541-4387 or emailing firstname.lastname@example.org.

 If you’re not ready to chat, check out our ATB Prosper questionnaire where we recommend investment options based on your financial goals, timelines and preferred level of risk.